-Approach and assumptions
+Approach and Assumptions

 The Council uses the AURORAxmp® Electric Market Model to forecast wholesale electricity energy prices for the Pacific Northwest.
 The forecast is developed in a two-step process.
 First, using AURORAxmp long-term resource optimization logic, a forecast of resource additions and retirements is developed.
 In the second step, the forecasted resource mix is then dispatched on an hourly basis to serve forecast loads.
-The variable-cost of the most expensive generating plant or increment of load curtailment needed to meet load for each hour of the forecast period establishes the forecast price.
+The variable cost of the most expensive generating plant or increment of load curtailment needed to meet load for each hour of the forecast period establishes the forecast price.
 A more detailed description of the Council's wholesale electricity price forecasting methodology is provided in Appendix C of the Fifth Power Plan.

 The Council recently updated its AURORAxmp software to version 8.4.
 As a result, this is the first time that the Council has implemented the capacity reserve margin capability of AURORAxmp.
-The capacity reserve margin modeling is an extension of the long-term resource optimization logic and, therefore, impacts the first-step of the Council's electricity price forecast process.
+The capacity reserve margin modeling is an extension of the long-term resource optimization logic and, therefore, affects the first-step of the Council's electricity price forecast process.
 Prior to this enhancement, the AURORAxmp optimization logic iteratively added new resources and retired existing resources based on a resource's ability to cover its fully allocated going-forward costs at forecasted energy market prices.
 With the new enhancement, the AURORAxmp optimization logic not only builds resources to meet target planning reserve margins, but also simultaneously produces estimates of the capacity prices needed to achieve or maintain the target reserve margin.
-The resulting forecast of resource additions and retirements is now co-optimized for the revenues derived from the capacity prices as well as hourly energy prices.
+The resulting forecast of resource additions and retirements now depends on the revenues derived from the capacity prices, as well as the hourly energy prices.

 The Council updated many of the key inputs used in the AURORAxmp model for the interim electricity price forecast.
 The starting point was the AURORAxmp configuration used in the Council's recent CO2 Footprint Paper.
-This configuration is essentially the configuration described in Appendix C to the Fifth Power Plan plus an updated inventory of existing Western Electricity Coordinating Council (WECC) area resources to reflect construction starts announced since adoption of the Fifth Power Plan in December 2004.
-This configuration was then updated to include coal and natural gas price forecasts from the Council's recent Revised Fuel Price Forecast, and new resource capital costs estimates from the Council's Biennial Assessment of the Fifth Power Plan.
-The schedule of resource additions was also updated to include resources needed to fully meet state renewable portfolio standard (RPS) requirements.
-Finally, all of the model's financial inputs were updated to account for recent price inflation and to consistently express the 20-year time-profile of costs and revenues in constant 2006 dollars.
+Essentially, this is the configuration described in Appendix C of the Fifth Power Plan, plus an updated inventory of existing Western Electricity Coordinating Council (WECC) area resources to include construction starts announced since adoption of the Fifth Power Plan in December 2004.
+This configuration was then updated to include coal and natural gas price forecasts from the Council's recent revised fuel price forecast, and new resource capital costs estimates from the Council's biennial assessment of the Fifth Power Plan.
+The schedule of resource additions was also updated to include resources needed to fully meet state renewable portfolio standard requirements.
+Finally, the model's financial inputs were updated to account for recent price inflation and to consistently express the 20-year time profile of costs and revenues in constant 2006 dollars.